OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Skype_for_Business_Web_SDK_Excel_Add_in.md

 ##Setting up Excel Data

-In this section the user will setup Excel data and create an excel function to using the Office 365 javascript API to read the Excel data.
+In this section the user will setup Excel data and create an excel function to using the Office 365 JavaScript API to read the Excel data.

-1. Double click `TestExcel.xlsx`
+1. Double-click `TestExcel.xlsx`
 2. In **Column A**, add an existing user's email per row that has been setup for this demo.
 3. Press Ctrl+S to save the file and then close.
 4. Open the Home.js file.